-Figure 8 displays the same set of impulse response functions for the high-flexibility benchmark.
+Figure 10 displays the same set of impulse response functions for the high-flexibility benchmark.
 There is a larger impact effect on output, and over time, there is significantly more nonneutrality in this case.
-The half life of output has doubled to roughly 16 months.
-Inflation is hump shaped, reaching its peak deviation from steady state after almost one and a half years.
+The half life of output roughly doubles, to 16 months.
+Inflation is hump-shaped, reaching its peak deviation from steady state after almost one and a half years.
 There is also mild overshooting.
 The greater nonneutrality arises because although the overall degree of stickiness is the same in both model economies, the sticky price sector in this specification is a good deal stickier.
 The average and median duration of the sticky-price sector is around 38 months in the more flexible benchmark as compared with 9.5 and 7.0 months, respectively, for the less flexible benchmark model.
-The results are suggestive of the findings of Carvalho (2006) who found that the relative stickiness among sectors is important for generating nonneutrality.
+The results are suggestive of Carvalho (2006) and Nakamura and Steinsson (2010)'s findings that the relative stickiness among sectors is important for generating nonneutrality.
 Another interesting feature that distinguishes the two models is the length of time over which the change in distribution significantly contributes to price level changes.
 After 40 months, the distribution in the more flexible case has still not returned to steady state.
-This is due to the extreme stickiness found in the sticky price sector of this specification.
+This is due to the extreme stickiness in the sticky price sector.

-Figure 8.
-IRF high-flex random walk money.
+Figure 10.
+IRF to random walk money shock, high-flex benchmark.